-The Kootenay region (or “The Kootenays” to locals) is nestled in the southeastern portion of the province.
+The Kootenay region (or “The Kootenays” to locals) is nestled in the southeastern portion of the province, and it’s the location of seven school district employers.
 Two geographical features dominate the area: mountains and water, and both make for some pretty spectacular scenery as well as some great opportunities for outdoor adventure.
 Historically, mining has always been the primary industry in the Kootenays; however the region also thrives on agriculture and forestry.

 Originally settled by miners, rail workers and pioneers, the Kootenays are steeped in history.
 There are more than 50 ghost towns in the mountains and valleys, and it is not uncommon for hikers to come across sunken paddlewheelers and abandoned miners’ shacks.
 Trek into the backcountry here, and you never know what you might discover!